Canopy’s Top 10 Trends For Amazon Sellers to Watch in 2023

 Often overlooked by larger, celebrity-focused brands, micro influencers blur the line between user generated content and affiliate marketing.
 Most importantly, they have a very high engagement with their fan-base.

-Smaller, niche-aware influencers combine an established relationship AND a knowledge of a specific niche or area of expertise.
+Smaller, niche-aware influencers combine an established relationship AND a knowledge of a specific social media platform, product niche or area of expertise.
 That’s why “niche-influencers” have become an increasingly valuable component of an Amazon sellers’ marketing strategy.

 9. Multichannel Selling is the Future

-Multi-channel marketing blends multiple distribution and marketing channels in order to attract customers and stand out in the marketplace.
+Multi-channel marketing blends multiple distribution and marketing channels in order to attract online shoppers and stand out in the marketplace.
 The channels might include email, direct mail, websites, social media, live streams, and/or a retail storefront.

 10. Zero-Party Data for the Win